diadem-platform/diadem-docs/docs/source/science/calculators/ip_estimator.rst

 - :math:`A` is a constant that is determined along with :math:`E(\infty)` because :math:`E(N)` is known for two different :math:`N`, in our case 2(DZ) and 3(DZ).

-.. list-table:: IP/EA es Workflow Overview
+.. list-table:: IP/EA Estimator Workflow Overview
    :widths: 30 30 30
    :header-rows: 1